Social Service Worker

 SOCW-1059Counselling 13

-This course will introduce students to the basic foundational counselling skills, recognizing the diverse and multicultural milieu of the individuals and communities we serve.
+This course will introduce students to the foundational counselling skills required to continue to SOCW-1062 Counselling 2.
+An emphasis is on recognizing the diverse and multicultural milieu of the individuals and communities we serve.
 Through experiential learning opportunities, students will actively learn and practice introductory interviewing and basic counselling skills required for developing effective professional relationships in the Social Services Field.
 Students will have the opportunity to actively practice and demonstrate the application of their skills utilizing feedback, critical analysis, self-evaluation, and reflective practice by conducting individual interviews.

 Level 2